- mgibson66

 Applying from Inside the UK - "Further Leave to Remain - FP" (Family Person)

 If your child is under age of 18 years old you will need to apply on their behalf.
-Children over 18 years old must continue to be financially dependent on their parent and in full-time education.
-If they are eligible to apply for a family dependent visa from inside the UK, you can choose to extend or switch them into "Further Leave to Remain - FP."
-This option allows them to continue to stay and live with there parents in the UK.
+Children over 18 years old must continue to be financially supported by their parent and in full-time education.
+If they are eligible to apply for a family dependant visa from inside the UK, you can choose to extend or switch into "Further Leave to Remain - FP."
+This option allows them to continue to live with there parents in the UK.

 Applying from Outside the UK - "Entry Clearance"